 In it's time the pub has held historic connections with notorious smuggling gangs and characters from local folklore.
 The Stag continues to hold strong associations with local traditions such as Jack in the Green, Sussex Bonfire and Carnival as well as being home to regular live music and singing.

 There are two bars.
 The front is the most commonly used and features the famous "mummified" cats.
 More correctly smoke dried cats, they were found in a chimney on the first floor during the 1940s.
-Until the 1980's they hung from the corner of the metal work above the bar.
-Due to their fragile state it was decided to rehouse them in their current abode in a custom made wooden case.
-There is no historical evidence, but it is popularly believed they belonged to Hannah Clarke, a witch, who is said to have occupied the Stag in the earlier part of its existence.
+They hung from the corner of the metal work above the bar until the 1980s and due to their fragile state it was decided to rehouse them in a custom made wooden case.
+Whilst there is no historical evidence It is believed that these cats once belonged to Hannah Clarke, a witch, who is said to have occupied the Stag in its early days.

-We very much look forward to welcoming friends old and new to this new chapter in the life of The Stag Inn.
+We very much look forward to welcoming you to The Stag Inn.

 Allan & Sam